JuM1697/THM-WriteUps/Volt Typhoon Write-Up/Readme.md

 ```
 username="dean-admin" create
 ```
-The good thing: we do find our answer.
+The good thing is that we do find our answer.
-The bad thing: we need to dig for it.
+The bad thing is that we need to dig for it.
 I did not come up with the idea to additionally add the "useraccount" filter to the query.
-If I would have though of it, it would have been way easier since only one result will show up.
+If I had thought of it, it would have been much easier since only one result would show up.

 ```
 username="dean-admin" create useraccount